 The process is as follows:

-1) Check that the development is a large boarding house (i.e. it is designed to accommodate more than 12 people or has a gross floor area of more than 300m2).
+- Check that the development is a large boarding house (i.e. it is designed to accommodate more than 12 people or has a gross floor area of more than 300m2) but does not meet all the eligibility criteria to use the Large boarding house thermal comfort method.

-4) Identify any dwelling(s) in the proposed buildings that are ≥ 35m2 and arrange for a NatHERS thermal comfort assessment of those dwellings.
+- Identify any dwelling(s) in the proposed buildings that will be classified as class 2 and arrange for a NatHERS thermal comfort assessment of those dwellings.

 - On the ‘Assessor Details’ tab: